 Stay tuned for my mutiny and subsequent yard arm hanging.

 OSPREY'S SKIPPER HAS BEEN MESSING around in small craft since he was a lad.
 Andy worked summers on commercial fishing boats—and for at least 15 years he has been planning a voyage to Glacier Bay.
 He acquired Osprey (his fourth boat, not counting a fleet of kayaks) in 2013.
-Andy is dedicating this trip to his wonderful wife, Marla, who has been more supportive of his adventures than he has any right to expect.
+Osprey's continuing voyages are made possible with the help of Andy's uncomplaining wife, documentary fillmmaker Marla Williams, who has been more supportive of his adventures than he has any right to expect.

 WITH THE OCCUPATION of philosopher king no longer a viable career option, Kinnon chose to follow his father’s footsteps and became a lawyer.
 Now, lawyer, adventurer and repressed bohemian, he embarks on his next great adventure in the Alaskan wild.

-ANDY'S BROTHER BILL is a nautical novice despite his lineage.
+ANDY'S BROTHER BILL is a veteran of several extended trips aboard Osprey—valued for his companionship, his skill as a nature photographer, and his proven ability to steer a little boat through ice-choked fjords.
 Formerly a radical newspaper editor in New York and a UN media officer in Bangkok, he lives in NYC and NW Connecticut.